Gemma Arterton: Career

 Arterton had her first professional role in Stephen Poliakoff's Capturing Mary while she was still at drama school.
-She made her stage debut as Rosaline in Shakespeare's Love's Labour's Lost at the Globe Theatre in London in July 2007 before graduating later that year.
+She made her stage debut as Rosaline in Shakespeare's Love's Labour's Lost at the Globe Theatre in London in July 2007, before graduating later that year.
 She made her film debut in St Trinian's (2007) as Head Girl Kelly.

-In 2008, she appeared in the James Bond film Quantum of Solace.
+In 2008, she worked alongside Daniel Craig in the James Bond film Quantum of Solace.
 Chosen from around fifteen hundred candidates, Arterton plays Bond Girl Strawberry Fields, in what is described as a "nice-sized role".
 Arterton describes her character as "the thinking man's crumpet".
 In the same year, she played the eponymous protagonist in the BBC adaptation of Thomas Hardy's Tess of the d'Urbervilles.
 Also in 2008, she played Elizabeth Bennet in the ITV serial, Lost in Austen.

 Her most controversial role to date was in the 2009 film The Disappearance of Alice Creed, in which her character is kidnapped and abused in several graphic nude scenes.
 The role required her to be handcuffed to a bed and wear a ball gag in her mouth throughout.
 She requested that she be left tied to the bed even when the camera was not on her to help her performance.
 She joked that the crew would put the ball gag back in if she was chatting too much.
 The film was well received, with Frank Scheck for The Hollywood Reporter noting, "Arterton… handles the rigorous physical and emotional demands of her role with great skill".

 Arterton was the face of Avon's Bond Girl 007 fragrance, when it was launched in October 2008.
 In 2010, Arterton made her West End debut in the UK premiere of The Little Dog Laughed.
-She was originally attached to star in a new adaptation of Wuthering Heights as Catherine Earnshaw; however, she later left the project.

-Arterton appeared in pivotal roles in the 2010 films Clash of the Titans and Prince of Persia: The Sands of Time, and played the lead in Tamara Drewe.
-In 2010 Arterton also starred in the Almeida Theatre's production of The Master Builder directed by Travis Preston, where she was widely praised for her performance as Hilde Wangel.
+She was originally attached to star in a new adaptation of Wuthering Heights as Catherine Earnshaw; however, she later left the project.Arterton appeared in pivotal roles in the 2010 films Clash of the Titans, Prince of Persia: The Sands of Time, and played the lead in Tamara Drewe.
+In 2010, Arterton also starred in the Almeida Theatre's production of The Master Builder directed by Travis Preston, where she was widely praised for her performance as Hilde Wangel.
 In 2011, Arterton was nominated for the British Academy of Film and Television Arts Rising Star Award and was under consideration for Leading Actress for her performances in Tamara Drewe and The Disappearance of Alice Creed.
-In November 2012, she was selected as a member of the main competition jury at the 2012 International Film Festival of Marrakech.